super-linter/super-linter/docs/descriptors/kotlin_ktlint.md

 ## Configuration

+### ktlint configuration

+- ktlint has no known capability to configure custom rules
+- ktlint has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_KOTLIN | Activate or deactivate ktlint | `true` |